-Posts with the tag openbsd:
+Posts with the tag Openbsd:

 I just solved what was becoming a very aggravating issue thanks to the help from the folks in the #weechat channel in Libera.Chat.